CptConstantine/RoleByPost/README.md

   - System-specific fields and validation (e.g., Fate aspects, Traveller skills).
   - Import/export characters as JSON files for easy transfer between servers.

+- **Entity Relationship System**
+  - Create complex relationships between characters, NPCs, and other entities
+  - Hierarchical entity management for companions, minions, and hirelings

 - **Scene Management**
   - Create and manage multiple scenes and keep track of NPCs and notes
   - Switch between scenes to organize different locations or encounters